microsoft/staticstaging/docs/index.md

 It is also possible to share uniform data directly from the CPU to the fragment stage (skipping the vertex stage).
 This case is based on [$n$-level escapes][multiescape].
 You can use explicit two-level escapes like `[ e ]2` or implicit cross-stage references to get this effect.

+If different stages use the same uniform variable, SHFL only needs to bind it once.

 ### Vertex Attributes

 Graphics APIs have a second mechanism for sending data to shaders that differs per vertex, called *vertex attributes*.
 In our above example, the `position` variable is an array of vectors indicating the location of each vertex.
 We don't want to pass the entire array to every invocation of the vertex shader---instead, each invocation should get a different vector, as if we had called `map` on the array.